 Their small size also helps you save space.
 A traditional water heater should be maintained every year, but a tankless water heater may not need maintenance very often at all.
 This is because there are fewer parts to maintain, and there is no huge water reservoir.

 Traditional water heaters are slightly less expensive than tankless water heaters are.
 In addition, their installation can be outside the home and insulated.
-In contrast, a tankless water heater should be installed near the usage location – in a bathroom or under a kitchen cabinet or near the washing machine.
+In contrast, a tankless water heater should be installed near the usage location; in a bathroom, under a kitchen cabinet, or near the washing machine.

 You need only one unit with a traditional water heater unless your household has a very high hot water demand.
 With a tankless water heater, you may need more than one.